Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ## Conclusion
-This project succesfully demonstrate the application of a shift-left security approach to infrastructure provisioning by integrating security practices early in the IaC development lifecycle.
-Furthermore, the project showcases key competencies relevant to DevSecOps and cloud security engineering, including secure infastructure provisioning, IaC security scanning, secrets management, role-based access control, and secure remote access.
+This project successfully demonstrates the application of a shift-left security approach to infrastructure provisioning by integrating security practices early in the IaC development lifecycle.
+Furthermore, the project showcases key competencies relevant to DevSecOps and cloud security engineering, including secure infrastructure provisioning, IaC security scanning, secrets management, role-based access control, and secure remote access.
 These capabilities reflect the collaborative role that security engineers play alongside DevOps team in building and maintaining resilient, secure and compliant cloud environments.

 ## Past Project